Recap: Lutheran St. Charles triumphs over O'Fallon Christian

-Jordan Speiser had a game-high 27 points to lead Lutheran St. Charles to a 65-18 win over O'Fallon Christian Thursday at O'Fallon Christian.
+Jordan Speiser had a game-high 28 points to lead Lutheran St. Charles to a 73-12 win over visiting O'Fallon Christian Monday.

-The Cougars shot well from outside the 3-point arc, connecting on six of 13 shots.
-Also finishing in double figures for Lutheran St. Charles was Megan Aulbert with 20 points.
-The leading rebounder for Lutheran St. Charles was Megan Aulbert (9).
+Also finishing in double figures for Lutheran St. Charles were Megan Aulbert (25) and Chloe Reed (12).
+Jadyn Bonser led the way for O'Fallon Christian with 8 points.
+The leading rebounder for Lutheran St. Charles was Megan Aulbert (8).

-Lutheran St. Charles (4-1) will host O'Fallon Christian on Monday at 5 p.m.
-O'Fallon Christian (0-4) goes on the road to play Lutheran St. Charles on Monday at 5 p.m.
+Lutheran St. Charles (5-1) will host Summit on Wednesday at 6:30 p.m.
+O'Fallon Christian (0-5) plays at home against Francis Howell North on Tuesday at 6:30 p.m.

 STLHighSchoolSports.com is the most comprehensive source of stats, scores and stories from any and all area high schools.